-The preliminary hydraulic analysis for Los Gatos Creek, Guadalupe River, Coyote Creek, Fisher Creek, and Uvas-Carnadero Creek revealed that there would be no increases in the water surface elevations of 100-year floodplains of more than 1 ft.
-No increase in the floodplain and floodway elevation of West Branch Llagas Creek would occur as a result of the realignment of Fitzgerald/Masten Avenue under Alternative 2.
-Flows from West Branch Llagas Creek would enter the depressed roadway profile; however, the overall existing flood patterns would not be affected.
+The preliminary hydraulic analysis for Los Gatos Creek, Guadalupe River, Coyote Creek, Fisher Creek, West Branch Llagas Creek, and Uvas-Carnadero Creek revealed that there would be no increases in the water surface elevations of 100-year floodplains of more than 1 ft.
 For Alternatives 1, 2, and 4, there would be no impacts on the floodplain hydraulics of Llagas Creek.
 However, Alternative 3 would affect the hydraulics of the Llagas Creek floodplain near east Gilroy from the construction of a bridge that would include three piers within the regulatory floodway, one pier on the western levee, and limited channel widening to offset fill from piers (Figure 3.8-16).
 Nevertheless, preliminary hydraulic analysis revealed that the water surface elevations of the 100-year floodway of Llagas Creek would increase by approximately 0.4 ft even with limited channel widening.
+Additionally, preliminary hydraulic analysis revealed that the proposed Guadalupe River bridge under Alternative 4 would increase the water surface elevation of a 100-year floodplain regulated under Section 14 of the Rivers and Harbors Act (33 U.S.C. § 408) by more than 0.2 ft.
 Refer to Volume 2, Appendix 3.8-B, Summary of Hydraulic Modeling, for detailed descriptions of the methods and results of the preliminary hydraulic analysis performed for the project.